 I removed the direct dependencies on clojure and clojure-contrib, since depending on compojure automatically pulls these, but you could leave them in (e.g. if you need a specific version).
 The dev-dependency on lein-swank gives me integration with Emacs while letting Leiningen handle the classpath config.

-Running lein deps (in the directory containing project.clj) downloads all required libraries and puts them in the lib directory.
+(in the directory containing project.clj) downloads all required libraries and puts them in the lib directory.

-Run lein swank to start a REPL, open Emacs and enter M-x slime-connect to connect to the REPL.
+to connect to the REPL.
 Now we can start hacking away in Emacs!
-Open src/compojureongae/core.clj and enter the following:
+Open src/compojureongae/core.clj

 (ns compojureongae.core